elarabyelaidy19/basecs/CS186/Notes/week6.md

 ## Big Piecture of System R Optimizer
 **plan space** too big plans must be pruned. if many plans have the same **overpriced** subplan ignore them. avoid cross product. consider only the left deep plans.s
+- System R consider only the left joins tree because it restrict the plan space allow us to fully piplined the plans intermidiate results not written.

 **cost estimation**
 - stats in system catalog used to estimates the size of data and cost.
 - cinsiders compination of I/O and CPU cost.